umass-cs-187/course-information/syllabus.md

 assignments.
 An assignment is a combination of mostly programming exercises and possibly a written component.
 Assignments will be submitted electronically through blackboard.
-Assignments will not necessarily be graded on the basis of “it works” or “it does not work” – I will review your code to determine an appropriate score – at the same time it is important to submit a functioning program if that is what the assignment calls for.
+Assignments will not necessarily be graded on the basis of how it works or if it does not work
+- I will review your code to determine an appropriate score - at the same time it is important to submit a functioning program if that is what the assignment calls for.

 **Quizzes**: There will be 8 quizzes that will be based on the material for the week.
-They will be assigned ￼and due at the end of the week on Friday.
-Quizzes will be online and timed through the blackboard ￼system.
+They will be assigned and due at the end of the week on Friday.
+Quizzes will be online and timed through the blackboard system.
 Quizzes will be multiple choice and true/false and automatically graded by blackboard.

 **Exams**: There will be a Midterm and Final exam.
 Both exams are will